How 5-star QB Arch Manning fits in with the top college football programs recruiting him

 Five-star quarterback Arch Manning has a decision to make.

-Manning — the nephew of Eli and Peyton Manning — has one more year at Isidore Newman before moving on to the college.
+With his junior season in the rearview mirror, Manning — the nephew of former NFL quarterbacks Eli and Peyton Manning — has one more year at Isidore Newman high school before moving on to the college game.
 Ole Miss, Clemson, Alabama, Georgia and Texas appear to be the top schools for the nation's No. 1 recruit in the 2023 class, according to 247Sports Composite.

 Ole Miss